 Tuition-paying students at eligible colleges or other post-secondary institutions should receive a copy of Internal Revenue Service Form 1098-T from their school each year.
 Eligible institutions include most colleges, universities, and vocational schools that are eligible to participate in the Department of Education’s student aid programs.
-This form provides information about educational expenses that may qualify the student—or the student's parents or guardian, if the student is still a dependent—for the tuition-and-fees tax deduction or education-related tax credits.
+This form provides information about educational expenses that may qualify the student—or the student's parents or guardian, if the student is still a dependent—for education-related tax credits.

 Who gets the 1098-T form